theRealAph/ScopeLocals/README.md

   Such problems are possible even with a well-defined API like the `ServerFramework` example.
-If a Logger method accidentally reset the permissions to only include `LOG` the error would only appear when the database driver threw an exception while performing some completely unrelated aspect of the business logic.
+If a Logger method accidentally reset the permissions to only include `LOG`, an error would only appear when the database driver threw an exception while performing some completely unrelated aspect of the business logic.